xinwenfu/GenCyber/FieldTrips/V3/README.md

 16. In the dialog *attack* window, click *launch*

-If things go well, a lighting icon shows on the found computer icon and it means the found computer is compromsied.
+If things go well, a lighting icon shows on the icon of the found computer and it means the found computer is compromsied.

 <img src="https://user-images.githubusercontent.com/69218457/224389016-da1c6992-5190-4b67-9e0b-42944cb17ef7.png" width="640">